Skip to main content Skip to complementary content

 3. Click Publish.

 When a user navigates to an external website that uses Qlik OAuth, they are prompted for tenant hostname, and subsequently also for user credentials, unless the user already has an active SaaS session.
 The first time login with an external OAuth client requires consent from a tenant admin.
-When approved, the new OAuth client is shown in the Management Console.
+When approved, the new OAuth client is shown in the Administration activity center.

 Consent method